lee-borsboom/jsonrpc/README.md

 After installing and configuring this package you're ready to rock 'n' roll.
 Simply create a controller (or whatever you'd prefer to call it) with the desired methods.

+Are two ways to access the params passed in the request.

+#### If you use keyname params (params sended in an object)

 The body of the JSON-RPC params structure is accessible using Laravel's _Input::all()_, _Input::get_ and _Request::input_ methods.

 ###### Sample request